Steve Glazer: 2022 Candidacy for State Controller

 On March 7, 2022, Glazer announced his candidacy for California State Controller.
 Glazer came in fourth place in the primary, and therefore did not advance to the general election.

 Personal life

-Glazer is married to Melba Muscarolas, a retired executive with AT&T, with whom he has two daughters.
+Glazer is married to Melba Muscarolas, a retired executive with AT&T, with whom he has two daughters, Ariel and Alex.

 In October 2003, Glazer was shot in the neck by a high-powered pellet rifle while driving with his family.
 The .17-caliber projectile just missed his carotid artery and lodged next to his spine.
 The perpetrator was caught but never charged with a crime because pellet guns were classified as toys in the criminal code.
 After recovering from this injury, Glazer worked with then-Senator Tom Torlakson to author legislation establishing penalties for pellet-gun attacks (SB 532, Chapter 180, Statutes of 2006).